Skip to content

 Dear fantastic readers and students:

 Our episode today is a masterclass that aims to help you expand your acumen regarding the circular economy “model”.
 The establishment of the “circular economy” elements has been a miracle of gigantic proportions since the year 2000.
 The Godsend happened through the United Nations Sustainable Development Goals.
 For us, it was a marvelous phenomenon to observe private corporations trying to incorporate elements of the circular economy through the SDGs into their corporate strategy.
 However, to include them as a marketing tool is easy.
 The complexity emerges when the processes of the manufacturing and the supply value chain need to be modified to comply with performance indicators.
 And it is more complicated when there are entangled supply value chains between different corporations in locations where the circular economy doesn’t have government policies and enforcement by the law.
-The situation is even more convoluted when business owners realize that they must invest (sometimes heavily) in changing their manufacturing plants, equipment, quality control standards, and stop harming the environment radically.
+The situation is even more convoluted when business owners realize that they must invest (sometimes heavily) in changing their manufacturing plants, equipment, quality control standards, and radically stop harming the environment.
 Additionally, the circular economy requires continuous investments to educate society and the companies´ staff at all levels to change our past business philosophy at its core.
 Otherwise, at the end of each year, when comparing the circular economy benefits vs costs using a short-term vision, if the result is that profits are draining, the first one to blame is the poor 3R “reuse-reuse-recycle”, which nowadays has shifted to 9R “reduce-rethink-refuse-reuse-repurpose-repair-remanufacture-refurbish-recycle, and recover”.

 Our world is in a deep frying state, living in unusual temperatures.
 Our content for today is our effort to contribute with new elements that can help all the business owners on earth (not just the cacao and coffee smallholders) to take the circular economy principles, the good academic and practitioner works, and link them into a philosophy accepted by everyone.
 There is an urgent context about the “circular economy” that needs to gain momentum forever, not as a trend or as a fashionable loop to care for the forest trees.
 The situation is more complicated than that.